This post may contain affiliate links. Please see my disclosure policy for details.

 Sleeping out on the dunes is obviously going to cost a lot less than booking a camp for the night so it’s all down to your preferences.

-For example Helsinki house had an offer for a shared transfer to the desert, camel safari to a private dunes, a cot for the night and meals for 1800 rupees (£20).
+For example, Helsinki house had an offer for a shared transfer to the desert, camel safari to private dunes, a cot for the night, and meals for 1800 rupees (£20).

 But, if you were after more luxury you could get a private transfer, extended camel safari, and a night in a private camp with buffet and entertainment for 3000 each.

-Now, when we say camp, we actually in India, mean glamp!
-You will have a tent, but it will have a double bed, running shower and a tiled bathroom.
+Now, when we say camp, we are actually in India, I mean glamp!
+You will have a tent, but it will have a double bed, running shower, and a tiled bathroom.